for-giobbe/PAINT/markdowns/part_5.md

 ```

-The the GO enrichment analysisi is performed using the following commands:
+The the GO enrichment analysisis is performed using the following commands:

 ```
 Rscript scripts/GO_enrichment.Rscript GO_crema_geneUniverse_BP .
 BP 5 weight fisher 0.05